mlip-cmu/book/03-machine-learning-for-software-engineers-in-a-nutshell.md

 There are many different machine-learning algorithms.
 In the context of this book, their internals and theory largely do not matter beyond the insight that the choice of the machine-learning algorithm can drastically influence model capabilities and various quality attributes.

 The process of training a model is often computationally intensive, up to years of machine time for large neural networks in deep learning like GPT-4.
 Models to be learned typically follow a certain basic internal structure specific to that learning algorithm, such as if-then-else chains in decision trees and sequences of matrix multiplications in deep neural networks.
 In deep learning, this internal structure is called *model architecture*.
-During training, the machine-learning algorithm then identifies the values of constants and thresholds within the internal structure, such as learning the conditions of the if-then-else statements or the values of the matrices – those constants and thresholds are called *model parameters* in the machine-learning community.
+During training, the machine-learning algorithm then identifies the values of constants and thresholds within the internal structure, such as learning the conditions of the if-then-else statements or the values of the matrices—those constants and thresholds are called *model parameters* in the machine-learning community.
 Machine-learned models can have hundreds or millions of these learned parameters.

 For many machine-learning algorithms, the learning process itself is non-deterministic, that is, repeated learning on the same training data may produce slightly different models.
 Configuration options that control the learning process itself, such as when to stop learning, are called *hyperparameters* in the machine-learning community.
 For simplicity, we consider the model architecture choices of deep neural networks also as hyperparameters.
 The machine-learned models themselves tend to be side-effect-free, pure, and deterministic functions.
 For large deep learning models, computing a single prediction can require substantial computation effort, performing millions of floating point computations, but for most other models inference is fast.